oceanprotocol/ocean-node/docs/env.md

 ## Compute

-- `C2D_DOWNLOAD_TIMEOUT`: Per-file timeout (in seconds) for downloading the algorithm and each input asset during a C2D job.
-If a download exceeds this timeout, the job fails instead of getting stuck.
+- `C2D_DOWNLOAD_TIMEOUT`: Timeout (in seconds) for pulling the algorithm docker image during a C2D job.
+If the pull exceeds this timeout, the job fails with `PullImageFailed` instead of getting stuck.
 Defaults to `900` (15 minutes).
 Example: `900`

 The `DOCKER_COMPUTE_ENVIRONMENTS` environment variable is used to configure Docker-based compute environments in Ocean Node.
 This guide will walk you through the options available for defining `DOCKER_COMPUTE_ENVIRONMENTS` and how to set it up correctly.
 For configuring compute environments and setting prices for each resource (including pricing units and examples), see [Compute pricing](compute-pricing.md).